stat4701/2014/_posts/My intro.md

 ## Working on ##

-- Ramping up on pPthon and R - pre reqs for [EDAV](http://malecki.github.io/edav/agenda.html)
+- Trying to learn pPthon and R - pre reqs for [EDAV](http://malecki.github.io/edav/agenda.html)
 - Have a day job as Production support analyst at Guardian Inc. [Guardian](http://www.guardianlife.com/)